RomayLala/alx-low_level_programming/0x15-file_io/README.md

-This function is reads a text file and prints it to the POSIX standard output.
+This function is reads a text file and prints it in a standard output.
+This function  creates a file.